AditixAnand/No-Wrong-Door-Brite-Spark/AI-USAGE.md

 # AI Usage — No Wrong Door

-AI was used during the development of this project as an assistance tool, mainly for frontend development and debugging.
+AI was used during the development of this project as a development assistant, mainly for frontend development and debugging.

 I used Claude and ChatGPT at different points when I was stuck on an issue, wanted to understand an error, or needed another approach to a particular problem.